cchauche/node_debugger/README.md

     ```
     Debugger listening on ws://127.0.0.1:9229/384a1781-a802-451d-870b-87d6a60c2638
     ```
-  - Copy from `ws://` to the end of the line and past that in to the address bar of a new chrome tab.
+  - Copy from `ws://` to the end of the line and paste that in to the address bar of a new chrome tab.
   - Don't be surprised if it looks like you navigated to the wrong page, first open the console (⌘⌥J on Mac) and look for a green hexagon along the top of the DevTools panel.
 (See Image)

       ![Connect DevTools To Node](images/connectToNode.png)